Get Rates Near You!

 DIY or Work with a Financial Professional

 You can set your asset allocation yourself by buying separate securities or funds of different asset classes in a proportion that represents your target mix.
-That would leave you with the responsibility of making any changes necessary for tactical reasons or to rebalance your target date.
+You would then be responsible for making any necessary changes for tactical reasons or to rebalance your target date.

 There are also professionally managed asset allocation funds that either maintain an allocation in line with a specified target or adjust the allocation over time in keeping with a particular goal.
 Target date funds, which are popular in 401(k) plans because they set an allocation based on when the participant plans to retire, are an example of the latter approach.